Industry Certified Chainsaw Training & Safety Courses

 Upon successful completion of the course, you will receive a Chainsaw Competency Record Logbook and a wallet certificate that is valid for three years and are qualified to find work as a bucker (maximum six inches in diameter at breast height (DBH) trees.)

-CAGC Chainsaw Basics Level 1Fort St. John, B.C.May 1 – 3, 2024
+CAGC Chainsaw Basics Level 1Fort St. John, B.C.Feb 19 – 21, 2025

-CAGC Chainsaw Basics Level 1Edmonton, AlbertaMay 27 – 29, 2024
+CAGC Chainsaw Basics Level 1Edmonton, AlbertaMarch 25 – 28, 2025

-May 27 - 29, 2024: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course.
-The first day is in the classroom at Varscona Hotel Edmonton, then two days at the cutting site only minutes off Anthony Henday Drive.
-For students that are coming from...
+March 25 - 28, 2024: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Edmonton, then two days at the cutting site.
+Students need their own CSA approved steel toed boots, safety glasses, and gloves.
+All other...

-CAGC Chainsaw Basics Level 1Calgary, AlbertaJune 5 – 7, 2024
+CAGC Chainsaw Basics Level 1Calgary, AlbertaMay 5 – 7, 2025

-June 5 - 7, 2024: 3-Day Chainsaw Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Okotoks, then two days at the cutting site in Priddis area.
+May 5 - 7, 2025: 3-Day Chainsaw Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Okotoks, then two days at the cutting site in Priddis area.
 Students need their own CSA approved steel toed boots, safety glasses, and gloves.
 All...

-CAGC Chainsaw Basics Level 1Ottawa, OntarioJuly 25 – 27, 2024
+CAGC Chainsaw Basics Level 1Calgary, AlbertaJune 18 – 20, 2025

-CAGC Chainsaw Basics Level 1Edmonton, AlbertaSeptember 5 – 7, 2024
+CAGC Chainsaw Basics Level 1Edmonton, AlbertaSeptember 4 – 6, 2025

-September 15 - 17, 2024: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Edmonton, then two days at the cutting site.
+September 4 - 6, 2025: 3-Day Basic Operators Course CAGC Chainsaw Basics Level 1 is a three day course, one day in the classroom in Edmonton, then two days at the cutting site.
 Students need their own CSA approved steel toed boots, safety glasses, and gloves.
 All...

-CAGC Level 2 Faller Entry:
+CAGC Level 2 Faller Entry Course:

 Enroll Now!